SinTan1729/ReVancedBuilder/README.md

 - If you installed it using `pipx`, you can figure out the full location of the program by running `which ReVancedBuilder`.
 - This app needs some config files to run.
 Download all the config files inside `exampl_configs` directory, namely `build_config`, `chosen_patches` (optional), and `notification_config` (optional, needed only if you want to send notifications) and move them to your working directory.
 Then, you should modify these files to your liking.
 - The script will download the **automatically selected compatible version** (unless version is specified in `build_config`) (using compatibility of patches as listed [here](https://github.com/revanced/revanced-patches#list-of-available-patches)) of Youtube on APKPure, **NOT** latest official version on Google Play.
-- Under **NO CIRCUMSTANCES** any APKs will be uploaded to this repository to avoid DMCA.
+- **Under no circumstances** will any APKs be uploaded to this repository as that might attract legal problems.
 - If you enable telegram notifications, make sure to fill up the config options inside the `build_config` file.
 For more information about the config, take at look at the repos of `telegram.sh` and `telegram-upload` provided above.
 - It can also run a post script (if exists), specified in the `build_config` file.
 The `timestamp` is passed as `$1`.
 - In the current configuration, the script only builds YouTube ReVanced and YouTube Music ReVanced (both nonroot), but it's easy to add support for any other ReVanced app using the `build_config` file.
 The config files are self-explanatory.